markstringer-dti/markstringer-dti.github.io/dti.md

 ##  Chapter 1 - Introduction
 This book is called "Delivering the impossible."
 But of course.
 The only things that can be delivered are possible things.
 So I might ask you, and you might ask yourself, Why on earth did you pick up this book?
 It has a contradiction, an impossibility right on the front cover.

-But if I did that, I would be being more difficult than you want the author of a book that promises to help with impossible things.
+But if I did that, I would be being less straight forward than you want the author of a book that promises to help with impossible things.
 Here are some reasons why I think you might pick up this book.

 How about this?
 You are working on a project, maybe you're a member of the project team, maybe you're the manager, and you feel stuck.
 It seems like the project is impossible.
 What's being promised can't be delivered, nobody knows what's being promised, or what's being promised can't be delivered on time.

 Every direction that you look in there seem to be problems that can't be solved.
 You have found this book.
 You think it might be worth a read.

 You have a group of people working on a project for you, and you've got this uncomfortable feeling that the project isn't going well.
 But, for the sake of the company or for the sake of your career, you need this project to succeed.
-You wonder if there any gems of insight in this book that you could pass on to the team or maybe anything that *you* could do differently.
+You wonder if there any useful tips in this book that you can pass on to the team or maybe anything that *you* could do differently.

 Even though we think the project is impossible, you haven't just given up.
 And it's worth asking yourself why?
 If the project seems so impossible, why hasn't it be stopped, abandoned, killed?
 Put to sleep.
 Why would anybody carry on with it?